ChrissaLP/real-estate-database/docs/documentation.md

 **6. APPOINTMENT**

-- The appointment table holds scheduled appointments.
+-The appointment table holds scheduled appointments.

 - APPT_ID (INT):	The APPT_ID field , an INT, is used for the primary key.
 - APPT_DATE	(DATE):	Indicates the date of the appointment.